 Stroll through the French Market to snag some local hot sauces, coffee, or pralines.
 Reminiscent of some European markets, this open-air area features shopping, dining and music in a tradition that is uniquely New Orleans.

-Have a liking for beer?
-Check out some of the new breweries on the scene, including Urban South, Courtyard Brewery, Second Line Brewing or 40 Arpent.
+Check out some of the new breweries and distilleries on the scene, including Urban South, Port Orleans, Courtyard Brewery, Wayward Owl, 40 Arpent or NOLA Distilling and Lula Restaurant Distillery.

 Need a little help with your kitchen skills?
-Try a Creole cooking class with The New Orleans Cooking Experience or the New Orleans School of Cooking.
+Try a Creole cooking class with The New Orleans Cooking Experience.
 After taking these classes, invite your friends over and wow them with your newfound skills and passion for cooking.

 Make it a complete staycation and spend the night in a hotel!
-Stay at Harrah’s and enjoy a complimentary buffet, or at the Maison Dupuy and enjoy coffee in their courtyard.
+Experience the Balcony Guest House with a lagniappe beer or wine and breakfast included, dine and stay at the Blake Hotel New Orleans, or even enjoy discounted food and beverage at several New Orleans restaurants with your reservation at the Hilton Garden Inn New Orleans French Quarter/CBD.
 Relax and let someone else make the bed and clean up after you in your hometown!

 Are you and your friends tired of the same weekend routine?
 Get creative and plan a fun staycation together!

-Get active and kayak or paddleboard through Bayou St. John, or take a fitness class in Woldenberg Park with Sweat Social.
+Get active and kayak or paddleboard through Bayou St. John, or take a free fitness class with Move Ya Brass.

 Turn your own town into a giant board game with this fun Amazing Race style scavenger hunt.
 Solve clues and complete challenges while having fun in the French Quarter and surrounding areas with Amazing Scavenger Hunt Adventure.

 Whether it’s the ghosts of the mistreated slaves of Madame Lalaurie or the vampires interviewed by Anne Rice, New Orleans’ reputation as “The Most Haunted City in America” is well-deserved.
-Learn about the haunted history of New Orleans by taking a ghost tour with Gray Line Tours and Ghost City Tours.
+Enjoy an adventurous walk through the French Quarter with Pelican New Orleans Tours to hear the tragic tales of love, betrayal, misfortune and death that will undoubtedly make for the most suspenseful evening you will experience during your visit to New Orleans!

-View the Mississippi River, the French Quarter, Mercedes-Benz Superdome and Port of New Orleans like you’ve never seen it before with Big Easy Aerial Tours!
-Then fly out to the beautiful bayous of South Louisiana.
+Our Big Easy Aerial Tour includes an exciting aerial view of New Orleans.
+View the Mississippi River, the French Quarter, Superdome, and Port of New Orleans like you’ve never seen it before with Big Easy Aerial Tours!
 Of, if you prefer, the experienced and knowledgeable guides will customize your tour to see whatever you want!

 When your day is drawing to a close, it’s time to hit the town.
 Between the live music, cozy bars, and delicious late-night eats, you’ll always have a night to remember in New Orleans.

 Enjoy pre-dinner drinks to kick off your evening.
 The Garden District’s bars offer no shortage of watering holes.
-Swing by The Columns Hotel Bar for a classic New Orleans cocktail and a view of the streetcar, or check out The Pontchartrain’s Hot Tin, Cellar Door, Richard Fiske’s Martini Bar and Restaurant or Public Belt.
+Swing by The Columns Hotel Bar for a classic New Orleans cocktail and a view of the streetcar, check out The Pontchartrain’s Hot Tin, or enjoy two appetizers and cocktails at Lula Distillery before 6 p.m.

 Check the schedules for shows at the Joy Theater, Civic Theater, House of Blues, Peoples Health New Orleans Jazz Market, or Tipitina’s Free Fridays!